kelbyludwig/kel.bz/content/post/lattices.md

 Generating the perturbation vector is almost as simple as generating a random vector.
 Resources I found suggesting picking a parameter `d` and generating a n-dimensional vector with elements from `-d -> d`.
-This threw me for a loop initially because my perturbation vector would be large enough (mostly because my basis was fairly small) where my ciphertext vector would be closer to a *different* lattice point other than my original `ic` point. :shrug:
+This threw me for a loop initially because my perturbation vector would be large enough (because my basis was small) where my ciphertext vector would be closer to a *different* lattice point other than my original `ic` point. :shrug:

 ### How do you generate a public key from the private key?
 Why do you use unimodular matrices to generate the public key?